 - AR 6.
 When the undertaking is conducting its materiality assessment of impacts, risks and opportunities in relation to affected communities, it shall consider how it addresses any risks related to free, prior, and informed consent from indigenous peoples in countries without regulation or processes in place. - AR 7.
 It may disclose whether, as part of its materiality assessment, it performs a risk assessment for new country entry before the subscription of a contract in a new country of operations. - AR 8.
 When conducting its materiality assessment on topics related to E2, E3 and E4, the undertaking may consider the first three phases of LEAP approach, also known as: - (a) Phase 1.
 Locate where in the undertaking's own operations and along its upstream and downstream value chain the interface with nature takes place - (b) Phase 2: evaluate the dependencies and impacts - (c) Phase 3: assess the material risks and opportunities - AR 9.
-The undertaking shall disclose the resilience of its current mineral proven reserves and may disclose the resilience of its current mineral probable reserves using the price trajectories published by the International Energy Agency (IEA) in its World Energy Outlook (WEO) publication, including: - (a) current Policies Scenario, which assumes no changes in policies from the mid-point of the year of publication of the WEO; - (b) new Policies Scenario, which assumes that broad policy commitments and plans that have been announced by countries-including national pledges to reduce greenhouse gas emissions and plans to phase out fossil energy subsidies-occur, even if the measures to implement these commitments have yet to be identified or announced.
-This broadly serves as the IEA baseline scenario; - (c) Sustainable Development Scenario, which assumes an energy pathway occurs that is consistent with the goal of limiting the global increase in temperature to 1.5°C by limiting concentration of greenhouse gases in the atmosphere. - AR 10.
-The undertaking shall consider the above mentioned WEO scenarios as a normative reference, thus any updates to the WEO made year-on-year shall be considered updates to this guidance.
+The undertaking operating in the Coal subsector shall disclose the resilience of its current mineral proven reserves and may disclose the resilience of its current mineral probable reserves using the price trajectories published by the International Energy Agency (IEA) in its World Energy Outlook (WEO)7 publication, including: - (a) current Policies Scenario, which assumes no changes in policies from the mid-point of the year of publication of the WEO; - (b) new Policies Scenario, which assumes that broad policy commitments and plans that have been announced by countries-including national pledges to reduce greenhouse gas emissions and plans to phase out fossil energy subsidies-occur, even if the measures to implement these commitments have yet to be identified or announced.
+This broadly serves as the IEA baseline scenario: - (c) Sustainable Development Scenario, which assumes an energy pathway occurs that is consistent with the goal of limiting the global increase in temperature to 1.5°C by limiting concentration of greenhouse gases in the atmosphere. - AR 10.
+The undertaking shall consider the above mentioned WEO scenarios as a normative reference, thus any updates to the WEO made year-on-year shall be considered updates to this guidance. - AR 11.
+The undertaking may summarise its findings in the following table format:

-Price case Mineral proven reserves Mineral proba ble reserves Product A Product B Product A Product B Current Policies scenario (base) [tonnes] [tonnes] [tonnes] [tonnes] New Policies scenario [tonnes] [tonnes] [tonnes] [tonnes] Sustainable Development Scenario [tonnes] [tonnes] [tonnes] [tonnes]
+Price case Mineral prove Mineral proven reserves Mineral probable reserves Product A Product B Product A Product B Current Policies scenario (base) [tonnes] [tonnes] [tonnes] [tonnes] New Policies scenario [tonnes] [tonnes] [tonnes] [tonnes] Sustainable Development Scenario [tonnes] [tonnes] [tonnes] [tonnes]